lavincio/STM32_Wifi_sprinkler/README.md

 STM32F401 but need to change to cheaper STM32 since we only pull every hour, esp8266 to fetch json, SD card for data recording (note to self: Move to 23LC1024), 8 zones SSR + USB for physical connection.
 Coded an Android app to fetch webpage hosted on esp8266 website interface for data display and manual mode control.

 PCB in altium

+Todo: Include the algorithm and schematic, use MQTT for sys communication with moisture sensor modules